keepassxreboot/keepassxc-org/blog/_posts/2017-10-25-ubuntu-ppa.md

 With our AppImage and Snap release, KeePassXC runs on almost any desktop Linux platform today.
-While especially the AppImage is extremely versatile and portable, we fully understand if users prefer a package that integrates better with their desktop system.
-Many Linux distributions already ship KeePassXC as a native package, but the largest player, Ubuntu, is still left out in the rain.
+While especially the AppImage is extremely versatile and portable, we fully understand if users prefer a package that integrates better with their desktop system. <!--more--> Many Linux distributions already ship KeePassXC as a native package, but the largest player, Ubuntu, is still left out in the rain.
 While [a Debian package has been submitted](https://ftp-master.debian.org/new/keepassxc_2.2.0-1.html), it is still hanging in the review queue and will possibly continue to do so for